 Have you been procrastinating on opening your retirement account?
 Feeling lazy?
 Avoidant?
 Afraid of the paperwork?
-Feel like you’d rather use that money on stuff right now?
-Obviously I feel you.
+Feel like you’d rather use that money on stuff you need or want right now?
+Obviously, I feel you.

 But buck up, son!
 I’m about to tell you why you can’t afford not to open a retirement account.

-To recap: Americans have access to two main kinds of retirement accounts.
+To recap with a vast simplification: Americans have access to two main kinds of retirement accounts.

 First, a 401(k)—or 403(b), if you work for a nonprofit—is a retirement fund facilitated by your employer.
 You set it up so they can take money directly out of your paycheck and squirrel it safely away for you to use when you’re terrorizing orderlies in the nursing home.
 That way you can focus on maintaining your record as Wheelchair Drag Race Champion of Shady Hills Retirement Community and not get distracted by petty financial concerns.

-Second, there’s IRAs (individual retirement accounts).
+Second, there’s IRAs (individual retirement accounts), both traditional and Roth.
 IRAs are very similar to 401(k)s, but they’re attached to you directly instead of your employer.
 There are other differences, but meh, they’re pretty minor.
 You can get acquainted with the finer points later.

 Retirement accounts are powerful tools for growing wealth and stability for your future self.
 The trick is you have to opt into your retirement account.
 If you’re self-employed, or you work for a company that doesn’t offer 401(k)s, you need to go out and open your own IRA.
 And if you work for a company that offers 401(k)s, you need to sign up and voluntarily tell someone to NOT give you part of your paycheck every month.